 This license is not compatible with the GNU license so any two works combined from these two licenses cannot be distributed.

 These are a family of licenses that have varying clauses.
 Two of the GPL compliant licenses are the Simplified BSD license (2-clauses) and the New BSD license (3-clauses).
 The only differences between the two are that the Simplified version omits the non-endorsement clause.
 It also adds a further disclaimer about views and opinions expressed in the software.
 These licenses impose minimal restrictions on the redistribution of covered software so it is in contrast to Copyleft.

 Berkeley Software Distribution uses this license.

 7. No license

-You do not legally have to add a licence.
+You do not legally have to add a license.
 Not having a license does not mean you are opting out of copyright laws it USUALLY means that the default copyright laws apply.
-You should double check with a few of your legal buddies first before proceeding down this route, but generally you retain all rights to your source code and nobody else may: reproduce, distribute, or create derivative works from your work.
+You should double-check with a few of your legal buddies first before proceeding down this route, but generally, you retain all rights to your source code and nobody else may: reproduce, distribute, or create derivative works from your work.
 You can grant some or all of these rights explicitly to other parties if you wish to.

 That is to only name a few of the major licenses out there.
 There are more that may be more specific.
 If you want to learn any more about these licenses and others check out http://opensource.org/licenses.